James Lindsay, 26th Earl of Crawford: The Bibliotheca Lindesiana

 The Bibliotheca Lindesiana (i.e. Lindsayan or Lindsian library) had been planned by the 25th Earl and both he and his eldest son had been instrumental in building it up to such an extent that it was one of the most impressive private collections in Britain at the time, both for its size and for the rarity of some of the materials it contained.
 Alexander William Lindsay had been a book collector from his schooldays and so he continued.
 In 1861 he wrote to his son James (then 14 years old) a letter which describes his vision of the Bibliotheca Lindesiana; in 1864 he redrafted and enlarged it while visiting his villa in Tuscany.
 By now it was 250 pages long and under the name of the "Library Report" it continued to be added to during their lifetimes.
 He based his plan on the Manuel of J.-Ch.
 Brunet in which knowledge is divided into five branches: Theology, Jurisprudence, Science and Arts, Belles Lettres, History; to which Alexander added six of his own as paralipomena: Genealogy, Archaeology, Biography, Literary History, Bibliography and Encyclopaedias; and finally a Museum.
 Features of the collection included reacquired stock from earlier Lindsay collections, manuscripts both eastern and western, and printed books, all chosen for their intellectual and cultural importance.

-The bulk of the library was kept at Haigh Hall in Lancashire with a part at Balcarres.
+The bulk of the library was kept at Haigh Hall in Lancashire with a part at Balcarres House in Fife.
 The Earl issued an extensive catalogue of the library in 1910: Catalogue of the Printed Books Preserved at Haigh Hall, Wigan, 4 vols. folio, Aberdeen University Press, printers.
 Companion volumes to the catalogue record the royal proclamations and philatelic literature.
 The cataloguing and organisation of the library was a major task for a team of librarians led by J. P. Edmond.
 Two catalogues were issued privately in 1895 and 1898, of the Chinese books and manuscripts (by J. P. Edmond) and of the Oriental manuscripts, Arabic, Persian, Turkish (by Michael Kerney).
 The manuscript collections (including Chinese and Japanese printed books) were sold in 1901 to Enriqueta Augustina Rylands for the John Rylands Library.
 Other parts of the collections have since been donated to or deposited in national or university libraries, including the National Library of Scotland.
 In 1946 the deposited collections were distributed to the British Museum, Cambridge University Library, and the John Rylands Library.
 Changes to these locations were made by later Earls of Crawford; apart from the Crawford family muniments those at the John Rylands Library were removed in 1988.